 Project Management Handbook for the Civil Service

-At the Dublin Castle event, the Civil Service Management Board endorsed the Project Management Handbook that provides a framework for, the development, management and delivery of projects, for Government Departments and Offices within the Civil Service.
+At the Dublin Castle event, the Civil Service Management Board endorsed the Project Management Handbook that provides a framework for developing, managing, and delivering projects for Government Departments and Offices within the Civil Service.

-The Civil Service manages billions of euro of current and capital expenditure.
-As such, well-managed projects are critical to the successful achievement of Government priorities and objectives in order to deliver value-for-money, and to minimise wastage and the burden to our economy through improper selection and/or their improper formulation and execution.
+The Civil Service manages billions of euros of current and capital expenditure.
+As such, well-managed projects are critical to the achievement of Government priorities and objectives to deliver value-for-money and minimise wastage and the burden to our economy through improper selection and/or improper formulation and execution.

 The benefits of project management are wide-ranging.
 For individual Departments, it allows the establishment and identification of milestones to be achieved across projects that deliver on the overall strategy while providing management with appropriate information to enable decision making.